Core Docs

 Render Graph (Internal)

-This document describes the internal render graph format.
-The host does not build graphs; the core owns and executes them.
-If a graph is missing or invalid, the core executes a safe fallback graph.
-Render graphs are defined per Realm (3D or 2D), not per window.
+This document describes the render graph format used by the engine.
+Render graphs live in a global core catalog and are referenced by realms through logical render_graph_id.
+If a bound graph is missing or invalid, the core executes a safe fallback graph for that realm kind.
+Render graphs are realm-scoped (via binding), not window-scoped.

 Goals